Financials

 Revenue

-Revenue increased by S$4.0 million or 13.0% to S$34.6 million for the financial period from 1 January 2023 to 30 June 2023 ("2HY2023") from S$30.6 million for the financial period from 1 January 2022 to 30 June 2022 ("2HY2022").
+Revenue increased by S$3.9 million or 14.0% to S$32.1 million for the financial period from 1 July 2024 to 31 December 2024 (“HY2025”) from S$28.2 million for the financial period from 1 July 2023 to 31 December 2023 (“HY2024”).

 Gross profit

-The Group's gross profit of S$12.3 million in 2HY2023 was a marginal increase of S$0.5 million or 4.5% compared to 2HY2022.
-The Group's gross profit margin decreased to 35.6% in 2HY2023 as compared to 38.6% in 2HY2022.
+The Group’s gross profit of S$11.9 million in HY2025 increased by S$1.3 million or 12.1% compared to HY2024.
+The Group’s gross profit margin slightly decreased to 37.1% in HY2025 from 37.7% in HY2024.

-- Marine & Offshore Segment contributed gross profit of S$11.9 million to the Group in 2HY2023 as compared to S$11.2 million in 2HY2022.
-The gross profit margin decreased to 35.2% in 2HY2023 from 37.4% in 2HY2022.
-The decrease in gross profit margin was mainly due to the lower gross profit margin from the mooring and rigging business driven by competitive pricing.
+- Marine & Offshore Segment contributed gross profit of S$11.5 million to the Group in HY2025 as compared to S$10.2 million in HY2024, with the decreased in gross profit margin to 36.3% in HY2025 from 37.1% in HY2024.

 Other operating income